-The Corporation manages its common shares, stock options and warrants as capital.
+The Corporation manages its common shares, stock options and warrants as capital, that as at March 31, 2019 totaled \$33,583,632 (2018 - \$30,765,804).
 The Corporation's objectives when managing capital are to safeguard the Corporation's ability to continue as a going-concern in order to pursue the exploration of its mineral properties and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.

 The Corporation manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
-To maintain or adjust the capital structure, the Corporation may attempt to issue new shares and, acquire or dispose of assets.
+To maintain or adjust the capital structure, the Corporation may attempt to issue new shares and, acquire or dispose of mineral properties.